Kari Wahlgren: Other animation

 Wahlgren became a regular cast member for Fish Hooks, which premiered in 2010, where she voiced Shellsea and many supporting and guest characters.
 She landed the role of Tigress in the television adaptation Kung Fu Panda: Legends of Awesomeness (replacing Angelina Jolie); the series premiered in 2011 and has run over four seasons.
 Also in 2011, Wahlgren started voicing Faragonda in the Nickelodeon revival of Winx Club.
 In 2012, she had the lead role of Allie Underhill in the action series Kaijudo, which spanned 52 episodes, and picked up roles in other cartoon shows such as Gravity Falls and Randy Cunningham: 9th Grade Ninja.
 She voiced Meg, the starring love interest in the Disney short film Paperman which screened before Wreck-It Ralph in the theaters in 2012.
 In an interview with her school's alumni association, she said that she was asked to do the role because of her previous involvements in Bolt and Tangled.
 Recording for the film took about 30 minutes, mostly of vocal sounds.
 The short went on to win an Academy Award for Best Animated Short Film.

 In 2015, she joined the cast of Fairly OddParents as a starring character Chloe Carmichael in its show's tenth season.
-She continued to voice Jessica and other characters for Rick and Morty which has concluded its third season, and voiced Amanda in the Butch Hartman-produced series Bunsen Is a Beast which aired on Nickelodeon in February 2017.
+She continued to voice Jessica and other characters for Rick and Morty during its third season, and voiced Amanda in the Butch Hartman-produced series Bunsen Is a Beast which aired on Nickelodeon in February 2017.
 In July 2017, she voiced Dorothy Gale in the animated television series Dorothy and the Wizard of Oz broadcast on Boomerang.
 In 2023, Wahlgren voiced multiple characters in My Dad the Bounty Hunter, specifically Lootbat and Mike.